School and College Leavers: Audit School and College Leaver Programme

-The School and College Leaver Programme.
-Find out whether our Audit Programme is for you.View the brochure
+Find out which of our School and College Leaver Programmes is right for you.View the online brochure

 During the degree phase of your programme (this is in the first four years), you’ll split your time between university and working in your designated office.
 Your degree will be from a well established university – and you have the choice of attending one of our two partner universities: the University of Birmingham or Durham University Business School.